 Tiffany Jackson Retrospect- Updated

-9/23/20 – Tiffany Jackson’s Grown Hits New York Times Best Seller List!
+9/23/20 – Grown By Tiffany Jackson Hits New York Times Best Seller List!

 Disclaimer: This review of Tiffany Jackson’s Grown serves as an update to one of four of my favorite posts on this site.
 It is a post I wrote when Let Me Hear A Rhyme came out, last May.
-At that time, I wrote not just a review of Tiffany Jackson’s second book, but a collective homage to Tiffany Jackson’s work, as an author, and I hope, as a person.
-I initially became awarw of Tiffany Jackson when her first book, Allegedly came out.
+At that time, I wrote not just a review of Tiffany Jackson’s second book, but a collective homage to the work of Tiffany Jackson, as an author, and I hope, as a person.
+I initially became aware of Tiffany Jackson when her first book, Allegedly came out.
 I attended, what would become, my last educational conference- ALAN-YA.

 Coincidentally, it is also where I discovered: Adam Silvera, Neil Schusterman, and Holly Black.
 While I was already well aware of their work.
 I also had the tremendous honor of meeting, and hearing, both Jason Reynolds, and Angie Thomas speak.
 My point, and I do have one, is that I have always been a staunch and vocal advocate for Tiffany D. Jackson’s work for reasons that I could not always find succinct words for.
 However, I happened to see Jeff Zenter speak on a panel and he couldn’t have put it more perfectly.